AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 Caught in the allure of a shiny new AI capability, supply chain companies fall into the trap of deploying before they have even defined what they are trying to solve.
 Not enough effort is put into articulating the actual business problem — one that, if resolved, would make a measurable difference to the P&L.

-Every AI initiative should start with the highest-value, most feasible use case: one where the business impact is clear, and feedback loops are fast enough to prove it quickly.
+Every AI initiative should start with the highest-value and most feasible use case, where the business impact is clear and feedback loops are fast enough to prove it quickly.

 Doing it right — Rastelli Foods: Defining the problem, then deploying the tech

 When Rastelli adopted ML-driven forecasting from RELEX, they had a specific use case in mind.
 Before comparing vendors, they identified that their forecasting process was inadequate, and every technology deployment discussion revolved around solving it.
-They focused on deploying something to help them overcome this problem — highly accurate forecasting that could be used as a single source of truth for production and inventory teams.
-Rastelli’s teams now meet weekly and base every planning discussion on AI-driven forecasts.
+They focused on finding a solution to help them overcome this problem, which turned out to be highly accurate forecasting used as a single source of truth for production and inventory teams.
+Rastelli’s teams now meet weekly and base every planning meeting discussion on AI-driven forecasts.
 The impact on business and operational performance was soon evident:

 - $3.5M saved in the first year from inventory visibility alone